LICE-dev/swane/README.md

 To fix it, you can follow the instruction displayed in the alert window.
 We recommend you to use the automatic error fixing option.

 ### Scipy error with Apple Silicon mac
-During SWANe installation with pip, the following error may occur on hardwares with Apple Silicon CPU:
+During SWANe installation with pip, the following error may occur on hardware with Apple Silicon CPU:
 ```
 pip3 install swane
 […]